Could an antidepressant ease cancer pain? new study investigates

 Summary

-This study looked at whether adding venlafaxine (a medication often used for depression) to standard pain medicines like gabapentin, methadone, and oxycodone can better control pain in people with head and neck cancer who are getting chemoradiation.
-About 62 patients with stage III or IV cancer took part.
-The goal was to see if the combination reduces pain and improves quality of life during treatment.
+This study looked at whether adding the drug venlafaxine to standard pain medications (gabapentin, methadone, and oxycodone) can better control pain in people with head and neck cancer who are receiving chemoradiation.
+The study involved 62 participants.
+The goal was to see if this combination reduces pain and improves quality of life during and after treatment.

 Disclaimer Read more